jsbueno/terminedia-paint/README.md

 `pip install git+https://github.com/jsbueno/terminedia-paint.git
 and run "terminedia-paint" on the terminal.

-Saving and exportingg: the file extension one use to save a file will determine the file type:
+**Saving and exporting**: the file extension one use to save a file will determine the file type:
     if "snapshot", it is a reloadable internal format, that can be loaded back with "insert image".
 (Load occurs at cursor position).
     Other supported formats are "HTML": a hard-coded HTML with characters using inline-style